 Many people won't seek treatment for Crohn's disease for months, years, or in some cases, even decades.
-Either their symptoms are mild enough to ignore, or they simply mistake them for another, less serious, condition.
+You might ignore your symptoms because they’re so mild or even mistake them for a less serious condition such as lactose intolerance.

 "It's awesome to be able to network with people that can genuinely relate to my daily struggles with Crohn's.
 Having that connection is priceless to me!!"